tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 TODO: add cover screenshot

 I am going to show you how to quickly build a small Google Drive app powered by [Uploadcare](https://uploadcare.com) platform.
-Believe me or not but I've built the app within one morning.
+I know "Google Drive" may sound a bit provocative, but it is done just to raise some chunk of your attention :smile:.
+Also believe me or not but I've made the app within one morning.
+Below is some details about what I've done and how.

 ## What I've done